mportesdev/mportesdev.github.io/_posts/2021-08-10-joining-sequences-in-python.md

 date:   2021-08-10
 ---

-In this short article we will explore some of the numerous ways Python offers to concatenate sequences such as lists, tuples, byte arrays etc.
+This article explores the numerous ways Python offers to concatenate sequences such as lists, strings, byte arrays and other.

 ## Joining sequences of different types